vojta-janousek/Applifting-Microservice/README.md

 - Endpoint documentation is in the ENDPOINTS.md file
 - Environment variables are hidden and ignored by git
 - Application uses PostgreSQL
+- You can use the following command to run unit tests on core app (or replace with auction):

+docker-compose run djangoapp sh -c "python djangoapp/manage.py test core && flake8"

+However, you need to comment out the last line in settings.py (heroku settings)

 Thursday: Project setup